Doom Patrol: Showcase: Paul Kupperberg's Doom Patrol

 Writer Paul Kupperberg, a longtime Doom Patrol fan, and artist Joe Staton introduced a new team in Showcase #94 (August–September 1977).
 DC was then lining up features for the Showcase revival—the series was initially an anthology that would debut new characters who could springboard into their own series if they proved sufficiently popular, and Showcase #94 was the first new issue of the series in almost seven years.
 Editor Paul Levitz instructed Kupperberg and Staton to do a Doom Patrol feature.
 Kupperberg opted to create a new lineup because he wanted to respect the story in which the Doom Patrol met their deaths, and was inspired by Len Wein and Dave Cockrum's then-recent "all-new, all-different X-Men".
 Kupperberg has since said he is not proud of the reboot, remarking that "[I was] missing the point of the Doom Patrol.
 The original group were outsiders and freaks, while my new guys were just comic-book superheroes.
 I was young and inexperienced and new to writing, with about two years under my belt before getting the gig."

-The new team is led by Celsius (Arani Desai), the Chief's previously-unseen wife, who recreates the Doom Patrol to protect herself from General Immortus.
-Robotman is the only survivor of the original Doom Patrol, and his ruined body is replaced by a new, futuristic one built by Dr. Will Magnus.
+The new team is led by Celsius (Arani Desai), the Chief's previously unseen wife, who recreates the Doom Patrol to protect herself from General Immortus.
+Robotman is the only survivor of the original Doom Patrol, and his ruined body is replaced by a new, futuristic one built by Will Magnus.
 The Negative Spirit now possesses Russian cosmonaut Valentina Vostok, making her Negative Woman (although its presence does not render her radioactive), and she is able to transform her own body into its form rather than sending it out under control.
 The final member is Tempest aka Joshua Clay, a Vietnam veteran/deserter who fires energy blasts from his hands.